freedomofpress/securedrop.org/WAGTAIL.rst

 Snippets
 --------
-There are two types of snippets used on the page.
+There are two types of snippets used on the site.
 Snippets can be accessed from the main Wagtail menu.

 Menus
 +++++